ekmolloy/fastmulrfs/tests/README.md

 ./run_tests.sh
 ```

-NOTE: These tests pass when the last equation in Lemma 13 [here](https://doi.org/10.1101/835553) holds.
+NOTE: These tests pass when the last equation in [Lemma 13](https://doi.org/10.1093/bioinformatics/btaa444) holds.